inbox-zero/hi-new/README.md

 TaskMaster was used to build this project.

 Steps taken to create this project:

 1. npx create-next-app@latest hinew
 2. Install [TaskMaster MCP](https://github.com/eyaltoledano/claude-task-master)
 3. Init TM: "Can you please initialize taskmaster-ai into my project?"
 4. Create PRD with Claude to match example example_prd.txt
 5. Paste in scripts/prd.txt
 6. TM: "Can you parse my PRD at scripts/prd.txt?" (this created the tasks)

+Now the basic set up is done here's what I did next:

 7. TM: "ive already set up nextjs. mark it as done. what's next?"
+8. TM: "let's go add this. here's the docs for it: @https://www.better-auth.com/"
+9. TM: "this is how you do it: https://www.better-auth.com/docs/integrations/next"
+10. TM: "this is how we do prisma: https://www.better-auth.com/docs/adapters/prisma"
+11. Add Prisma myself:
+  - npm install prisma --save-dev
+  - npx prisma
+  - npx prisma init --datasource-provider postgresql --output ../generated/prisma